7.7 Making health facilities more youth friendly

 4. Equal access to quality health services

-On the issue of cyber-bullying, a helpline and a hotline are also provided through the Cyprus Safer Internet Centre.
-The helpline 1480 (Γραμμή Βοήθειας Helpline 1480) and hotline 1480 (Γραμμή Καταγγελιών Hotline 1480) operate within the framework of the European project “CyberSafety II – Better Internet for Kids in Cyprus” (CyberSafety II- Ένα καλύτερο Διαδίκτυο για τα παιδιά στην Κύπρο) for the years 2019-2021, aiming to ensure that all users can receive expert advice and support from qualified operators, in real time, on topics related to the use of the internet and digital technologies as well as offer a direct, easily accessible and responsible point of contact for users to report illegal content or actions on the internet.
+Taking into consideration the previously mentioned principles, a helpline and a hotline are provided through the Cyprus Safer Internet Centre, for addressing the issue of cyber-bullying.
+The helpline 1480 (Γραμμή Βοήθειας Helpline 1480) and hotline 1480 (Γραμμή Καταγγελιών Hotline 1480) operate within the framework of the European project “CyberSafety II – Better Internet for Kids in Cyprus” (CyberSafety II- Ένα καλύτερο Διαδίκτυο για τα παιδιά στην Κύπρο), aiming to ensure that all users can receive expert advice and support from qualified operators, in real time, on topics related to the use of the internet and digital technologies as well as offer a direct, easily accessible and responsible point of contact for users to report illegal content or actions on the internet.
 The CyberSafety II project succeeds the previous European project CyberSafety I that was successfully implemented between 2016-2018.

-At the same time on the basis of youth participation for creating a more youth friendly environment for tackling internet safety issues, “CYberSafety Youth Panel” (Ομάδα Νέων) is a new initiative by the CyberSafety II project, which encourages children and young people from different demographic groups in Cyprus in an interactive participation and active contribution on the creative and responsible use of the internet.
-Computer Science university students act as mentors for the younger ones by providing a role model, while members of the Cyprus Children's Parliament, the Commissioner for Children's Rights Young Advisors and the Young Coaches for the Internet are part of the Youth Panel.
+At the same time on the basis of youth participation for creating a more youth friendly environment for tackling internet safety issues, the “CYberSafety Youth Panel” (Ομάδα Νέων) is an initiative under the CyberSafety II project, which encourages children and young people from different demographic groups in Cyprus in an interactive participation and active contribution on the creative and responsible use of the internet.
+Computer Science university students act as mentors for the younger ones by providing a role model, while members of the Cyprus Children's Parliament (Κυπριακή Παιδοβουλή), the Commissioner for Children's Rights Young Advisors (Ομάδα Εφήβων Συμβούλων της Επιτρόπου Προστασίας των Δικαιωμάτων του Παιδιού) and the Young Coaches for the Internet (Μικροί Εκπαιδευτές για το Διαδίκτυο) are part of the Youth Panel.
 The activities in which the Youth Panel is involved are being monitored through its annual action plans.
 The latest one available is for the school year 2018/19 (Σχέδιο δράσης Ομάδας Νέων για τη σχολική χρονιά 2018-2019).

 In addition, the newly established National Health Insurance Scheme (GESY) is an E-health services system, which makes the provision of health facilities more youth-friendly.
 The first stage of GESY implementation, which began in June 2019, provides for the introduction of outpatient healthcare, i.e., the provision of healthcare services by personal doctors and outpatient specialists, pharmacists, and laboratories.
 The second stage, which began in 2020, includes the introduction of all the remaining healthcare services, i.e., inpatient healthcare and services, services offered by allied health professionals, nurses and midwifes, the accident and emergency departments, ambulance services, dentists, palliative healthcare services and medical rehabilitation services.
 The electronic platform of GESY allows its users to register in the system and have access to their digitised health records as well as search for medical providers around Cyprus in the relevant database of providers.